chrisemunt/mgsi/README.md

 There are two parts to a complete SIG installation:

-* The DB Superserver.
+* The **DB Superserver**.
 This component resides inside the DB Server and is independently required by other M/Gateway Open Source products.
-* The SIG itself.
+* The **SIG** itself.
 This is effectively a client to the DB Superserver.

 ## <a name="PreReq"></a> Pre-requisites